b-kennedy0/b-kennedy0.github.io/_posts/2021-03-08-cool-things.md

 layout: post
 ---
 {: .box-note}
-<i class="fas fa-exclamation icon-yellow" aria-hidden="true"></i> I don't update this post often, some links may no longer work, sorry!.
+<i class="fas fa-exclamation-circle icon-yellow" aria-hidden="true"></i> I don't update this post often, some links may no longer work, sorry!

 I am continuously inspired by tech and amazing things that make life easier.
 Here I'm attempting to keep track of them.
 I hope that by having this page, you might also find something useful.